-Don’t trek alone in isolated areas, including those that follow parts of the Great Wall.
+Don’t hike alone in isolated areas, including on the Great Wall.
 If you do, always leave your itinerary, mobile number and expected time of return at your hotel or with a third party.

 Beware of scams in popular tourist areas.
 A common example is the ‘tea tasting’ scam or ‘massage’ scam.
-These usually involve a foreign national being invited to visit a bar, shop or cafe – for example to practice English or meet a girl – or invited for a massage, but results in demands for an exorbitant fee, often payable by credit card.
-This can result in threats or actual violence, and credit card fraud.
+You may be invited to visit a bar, to participate in tea tasting or for a massage, but then face demands for an exorbitant fee.
+This can be followed by threats or actual violence, and credit card fraud.

-You should exercise caution when hiring a rental bicycle using a QR code as there have been cases of the legitimate barcode being replaced with another, false, code which redirects money to a different account.
-Check QR code stickers carefully.
+Check QR code stickers on rental bicycles carefully before using them.
+There have been cases of the legitimate barcode being replaced with a false code, which redirects money to a different account.

 Fire protection standards in Chinese accommodation are not always the same as in the UK.
 Check fire precautions including access to fire exits.
 Make sure your accommodation has a working fire alarm and regularly check that the fire exits aren’t blocked.

 Make sure your accommodation has a working carbon monoxide alarm.
 There have been incidences of carbon monoxide poisoning and death due to incorrectly installed gas equipment.
 The ‘Be Alarmed’ campaign gives practical advice on how to stay safe, and lists the symptoms to look out for.